-- (b) Certificates will be awarded to the highest scoring station in each category listed under Section V . . . - (i) In every participating country. - (ii) In each call area of the United States, Canada, Russia, Spain, and Japan. - (iii) At the discretion of the contest director second- and thirdplace awards may be made. - XI.
+(b) Certificates will be awarded to the highest scoring station in each category listed under Section V . . .

+(i) In every participating country

+(ií) In each call area of the United States, Canada, Russia, and Japan.

+(iii) At the discretion of the contest director second- and thirdplace awards may be made.

+XI.
 Club Competition: A plaque will be awarded each year to the club that has the highest aggregate score from logs submitted by its members.
-To be listed in the results, a minimum of three logs must be received from a club. - (a) The club must be a local group and not a national organization (e.g., ARRL or DARC). - (b) Participation is limited to members residing in or operating from a local geographic area (exception: DXpeditions specially organized for operation in the contest and manned by members).
+To be listed in the results, a minimum of three logs must be received from a club.

+(a) The club must be a local group and not a national organization (e.g., ARRL or DARC).

+(b) Participation is limited to members residing in or operating from a local geographic area (except for DXpeditions conducted by members living within the defined club geographic area).
+Club contributions from DXpedition scores are a percentage of the number of club members on the DXpedition.

 (c) Single-operator entries can only contribute to one club.
-Multioperator scores may be allocated to multiple clubs as indicated with the entry.
+Multi-operator scores may be allocated to multiple clubs as a percentage of the number of club members participating in the operation.
 Please spell out the full club name in your entry.